-The irrestible flavour of the jaiphal seed is known in many Indian cuisines, whether it is your Hyderabadi Biryani or one of the several Indian desserts, the distinctive taste of the sweet jaiphal seed adds a delightfully piquant flavour to your food.
-Despite its name jaiphal is actually the seed found inside the ripe fruit of the tree, after it's been picked and split open.
+The irresistible flavour of the jaiphal seed is known in many Indian cuisines, whether it is your Hyderabadi Biryani or one of the several Indian desserts, the distinctive taste of the sweet jaiphal seed adds a delightfully piquant flavour to your food.
+Despite its name, jaiphal is actually the seed found inside the ripe fruit of the tree after it's been picked and split open.
 There is a delicate lacy membrane that surrounds the seed which once removed and dried is another spice used in cuisines called mace.
-The trees were originally native to the spice islands of Indonesia, however they are now cultivated in Malaysia, the Caribbean and Southern India as well. jaiphal is a rich source of antioxidants, which help protect against the signs of aging and serious conditions such as cancer, heart disease, and liver disease. jaiphal is rich in fibre, which helps keep the digestive system healthy and controls blood sugar.
-The principal constituents of jaiphal and mace are steam volatile oil (essential oil), fixed (fatty) oil, proteins, cellulose, pentosans, starch, resin and mineral elements.
+The trees were originally native to the spice islands of Indonesia, however, they are now cultivated in Malaysia, the Caribbean, and Southern India as well.
+Jaiphal is a rich source of antioxidants, which help protect against the signs of aging and serious conditions such as cancer, heart disease, and liver disease.
+Jaiphal is rich in fiber, which helps keep the digestive system healthy and controls blood sugar.

 - Brain Health: The essential oils are effective in alleviating stress.
 The adaptogen nature of nutmeg works both as a stimulant and a sedative.

-- Jaiphal has a calming effect when consumed in smaller doses.
+- Nutmeg has a calming effect when consumed in smaller doses.
 Various ancient medicinal practices credit it for its sleep inducing and de-stressing effects.
-According to Ayurveda, you should add a pinch of jaiphal to a glass of warm milk and have it before sleeping.
+According to Ayurveda, you should add a pinch of Nutmeg to a glass of warm milk and have it before sleeping.

 - Jaiphal helps eliminate toxins from the liver and kidneys and cleanse the system.